Box vs Office 365 comparison

 Box vs. Office 365

-Box is ranked 2nd in Content Collaboration Platforms with 37 reviews while Office 365 is ranked 3rd in Content Collaboration Platforms with 54 reviews.
+Box is ranked 2nd in Content Collaboration Platforms with 39 reviews while Office 365 is ranked 8th in Content Collaboration Platforms with 54 reviews.
 Box is rated 8.4, while Office 365 is rated 8.4.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of Office 365 writes "Great vulnerability insights, offers very impressive cash savings, and offers great information security tools".
-Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Egnyte and IBM FileNet, whereas Office 365 is most compared with Amazon WorkDocs, Atlassian Confluence, Citrix ShareFile, Dropbox and Microsoft OneDrive.
+Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Egnyte and Dropbox, whereas Office 365 is most compared with Amazon WorkDocs, Atlassian Confluence, Citrix ShareFile, Dropbox and Microsoft OneDrive.
 See our Box vs. Office 365 report.

 See our list of best Content Collaboration Platforms vendors.